 Twenty years ago, Loucks read about a courageous 3-year-old who depended on her trusty security blanket to help her get through chemotherapy.
-Louck realized she could help other children get through cancer treatment, so she started to supply her local health care facility, Rocky Mountain Children’s Cancer Center in Denver, with homemade security blankets.
+Louck realized she could help other children get through cancer treatment, so she started to supply her local health care facility, Rocky Mountain Children's Cancer Center in Denver, with homemade security blankets.
 Louck's personal crusade eventually became Project Linus, a nationwide nonprofit that collects homemade blankets for children and distributes them to hospitals, shelters and aid organizations.
-Blankets donated to Project Linus can be sewn, quilted, hand-woven, knitted or crocheted, but they must be new, clean, and free of smoke or pet hair.
+Blankets donated to Project Linus can be sewn, quilted, hand-woven, knitted or crocheted, but they must be new, clean and free of smoke or pet hair.
 Find a local chapter of Project Linus at the website.

 The Binky Patrol has a similar mission, to provide handmade security blankets to children in need.
-The group distributes blankets to children suffering from HIV, drug abuse, child abuse, or chronic and terminal illnesses.
+The group distributes blankets to children suffering from HIV, drug abuse, child abuse or chronic and terminal illnesses.
 Blankets can range in size from 2-foot squares that can be used to comfort preemies to those large enough to cover a twin bed.
 Find out how you can get involved at the Binky Patrol website.

 3. Knitted Knockers

 When Barbara Demorest had a mastectomy to treat her breast cancer, a friend at her church knitted a handmade prosthetic that she could use until her tender scars healed.
 Demorest founded Knitted Knockers as a means to recruit knitters to make more of these super soft prosthetics and distribute them to women in need.
-You can find a local chapter that distributes the knockers in your area or mail the final product back to the Knitted Knocker headquarters and they will get them to a woman who needs them.
-Find the knocker pattern and all the info you need to get involved, at the website.
+You can find a local chapter that distributes the knockers in your area, or you can mail the final product back to the Knitted Knocker headquarters and they will get them to a woman who needs them.
+Find the knocker pattern and all the info you need to get involved at the website.

 4. The Snuggles Project